Are You Really Depressed? Myths and Facts

 Fact: No, in fact many individuals don’t feel anything like a normal healthy person.
 Depression can affect various walks of life.
 It could be emotionally challenging for some people and cognitive for the others.
 These symptoms slowly might also affect the physical wellness of the victim.
 There are so many varied symptoms, a few of those are: lack of interest or pleasure in doing things that they once enjoyed doing; feeling low and tired all the time; trouble falling or staying asleep, or sleeping too much; changes in appetite; trouble concentrating or making decisions; moving or speaking slowly; being restless.
 The most dangerous symptom: wanting to hurt self.
 These symptoms will be different for different people.

-I hope this article has got you thinking about the severity of this rising issue of our millennial world.
-We as a society have pushed depression aside for far too long, while all the people who have actually suffered the condition continue to suffer in solidarity, because we dismiss the notion as a whole.
+a society have pushed depression aside for far too long, while all the people who have actually suffered the condition continue to suffer in solidarity, because we dismiss the notion as a whole.
 Depression is the cancer of the mind, it will multiply and if not treated will lead to irrevocable conditions.
 If your friend of relative suffers from depression please know they need love and support, even though they won’t be able to tell you.
 I urge you to be by them and use the Deadly D word with caution.

 Why say you’re sick when you’re just sad?